mananaggarwal2001/iNoteBook/README.md

 # INOTEBOOK APPLICATION
-### This is the full-feldge application made using the mern Stack
+### This is the full-feldge application made using the mern Stack which I have made during the course journey of the react js.

 ## Dependencies Used
 ### For FrontEnd